 Blackpool Grand Theatre’s, Grand Junior Artists is an arts and resilience after-school programme which ran from 2017 to 2019.

 Over 200 local children have been involved, working with a range of local and national artists to build their skills, strengthen resilience, and develop their own creativity as they made new artworks and performances in response to the stories presented on the theatre’s stage.

-The Junior Artists have seen a range of shows at Blackpool Grand with the artists they have explored to understand how characters deal with difficult situations.
+The Junior Artists have seen a range of shows at Blackpool Grand and have explored with the artists how characters deal with difficult situations.
 This project was supported by the Ragdoll Foundation, Blackpool Council, Curious Minds and was supported by Boing Boing, The University of Brighton.

 There is a good balance of activities and settings.
 Thorough evaluation plans are in place, including training young people to be young evaluators, both of this programme and of the Grand’s wider work.

 Over the past year, the theatre’s programme has worked with over 200 young people to gain an Arts Award.
 This nationally recognised and accredited programme is run by Trinity College in partnership with the Arts Council.
 Blackpool Grand is an Arts Award Centre and works with a range of local and national artists to deliver this high-quality programme.

 The Arts Award can be achieved at five levels: